sukhsinghcodes/eth-gas-tracker/README.md

 2. Switch to using Next.js and make the call on the server side

 I think the quickest option is to use Express.js so I will go with that, but as I mentioned in my initial thoughts, I would use Next.js if this were going to production.

+### Conclusion

+I'm happy with the result, I think it looks good and is easy to use.
+I would have liked to have added some more features such as a graph of the gas price over time, a breakdown of the gas price and a breakdown of the gas price for the next block.
+I would also have liked to have added some tests for the components and the api call.
+I would have also liked to have added some animations to make the app feel more responsive.